Testing Medicinal Plants at the Physic Garden

-However, for normal mild memory impairments, some of which may be a prelude to more severe problems, there are no approved medications.
+However, for normal mild memory impairments, some of which may be a prelude to more severe problems, there are no approved medications or preventative medicines.

-People concerned need to consider alternative options which include psychological strategies and medicinal plants.
+People concerned need to consider alternative options which include physical and psychological strategies, as well as regularly taking preventative brain boosting medicinal plants.
 There are number of plants that grow in the UK which memory enhancing properties.
-For these medicinal plants there is both traditional evidence, based on long standing experience and practice, and scientific evidence, based on modern science and the results of controlled medical (‘clinical’) trials.
+For these medicinal plants there is both traditional evidence, based on long standing experience and practice, and scientific evidence, based on modern lab science and the results of controlled medical clinical trials.

-However none of this evidence is sufficient for any one plant extract to be accepted in orthodox medical practice.
-Further evidence, based on standardised extracts, dose and testing procedures, is needed.
+However, none of this evidence is sufficient for any one plant extract to be accepted in orthodox medical practice, yet.
+Further evidence, based on standardised extracts, dose and testing procedures, and long-term use is needed.

 Such trials have been conducted in academic and clinical institutions.
-None, as far as we know, in the community where the lead investigator is a practising medical herbalist.
-This is the focus of the new trial.
+None, as far as we know, in the community where the investigators are practising medical herbalists.
+This is the focus of the new trials.